feklee/stm/video_installation/README.md

 Ideas
 =====

-  * Fader: Also compare ticked values, to avoid unnecessary updates.
+  * Fader: Regularly output its value, and possibly also compare tick values, or get rid of comparison altogether.

   * Idle mode: Don’t record positions, or only optionally.